Victoria Hand: In other media

 Victoria Hand appears in the Marvel Cinematic Universe series Agents of S.H.I.E.L.D., portrayed by Saffron Burrows.
-Introduced in the season one episode "The Hub", this version is the titular S.H.I.E.L.D. base's director.
+This version is the titular S.H.I.E.L.D. base's director.
 Upon learning of Hydra infiltrators, she leads in a team in weeding them out.
 In the process, she captures S.H.I.E.L.D. turncoat John Garrett is exposed as a double agent with the intention of sending him to S.H.I.E.L.D. base, the Fridge, but is killed by Grant Ward.
-Additionally, a young, alternate timeline version of Hand appears in the series finale, "The End is At Hand" and "What We're Fighting For", portrayed by Rachele Schank.
-Following the Chronicoms' attack on S.H.I.E.L.D.'s bases in 1983, Hand and the surviving agents regroup at a New York safe house and help the present day S.H.I.E.L.D. agents return to their time.
+Additionally, a young, alternate timeline version of Hand appears in the series finale, "The End Is at Hand" and "What We're Fighting For", portrayed by Rachele Schank.